What is xeroderma pigmentosum?

-Who is at risk of xeroderma pigmentosum?
+Who gets xeroderma pigmentosum?

 Couples who are each carriers of the xeroderma pigmentosum trait are at greater risk of producing a child with xeroderma pigmentosum.
 Parents already with a child with xeroderma pigmentosum have a 1 in 4 chance of having another child with xeroderma pigmentosum.

-What are the signs and symptoms of xeroderma pigmentosum?
+What are the symptoms of xeroderma pigmentosum?

 - Areas exposed to the sun such as the face show a reddening of the skin with scaling and freckling.
 Irregular dark spots may also begin to appear.